michaelt/streaming-bytestring/README.md

 be a succession of anyhow-chunked bytes; what exits on the right will be a succession of significant individual things of type `ByteString`.

+What we find in `IOStreams.lines` and `linesUnlimitedAscii` are comparable to what we would have if `bytestring` defined

+    lines :: L.ByteString -> [S.ByteString]

+or more absurdly

+    lines :: L.ByteString -> L.ByteString

+and exposed methods for inspecting the hitherto secret chunks contained in lazy bytestrings.

 The model employed by the present package is a little different.
 First, the primitive `lines` concept is just